NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Familiar Abilities/Familiar of Freezing Rime.md

 Your familiar is cold to the touch, its breath always visible.
-When you Cast or Sustain a hex, you can cause ice to form in a 5-foot burst centered on a square of your familiar's space.
+When you Cast or Sustain a hex, you can cause ice to form in a @Template\[burst|distance:5\] centered on a square of your familiar's space.
 Those squares are difficult terrain until the start of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*